mazer-dev/pejota/README.md

 Each session has a start and end period, used to calculate the duration.

+### Invoices

+Simple invoice management, with the ability to export to PDF.

 ### Notes

 Save Links, Rich Text, Markdown, Plain text notes and Code Snippets.

+### Subscriptions

+Control your subscriptions, with a simple way to manage the subscriptions you have.

 ### Settings